Staff Working Paper No. 1,047

 By Michael McMahon and Matthew Naylor

 Policymakers communicate complex messages to multiple audiences; we investigate how complexity impacts messages ‘getting through’ effectively.
-We distinguish ‘semantic’ complexity – the focus of existing empirical studies – from ‘conceptual’ complexity, which better reflects information‑processing costs identified by theory.
-We conduct an information‑provision experiment using central bank communications; conceptual complexity – captured by a novel quantitative measure we construct – matters more for getting through.
-This is true even for technically trained individuals.
-Bank of England efforts to simplify language have reduced traditional semantic measures, but conceptual complexity has actually increased.
+We distinguish ‘syntactic’ complexity – the focus of existing empirical studies – from ‘conceptual’ complexity, which better reflects information‑processing costs identified by theory.
+We conduct an information‑provision experiment using central bank communications.
+Via a novel measure we construct, we show that conceptual complexity matters more for getting through, even for economics‑trained individuals.
+Yet, recent central bank efforts to simplify language reduced traditional syntactic measures, but conceptual complexity has actually increased.
 Our findings can direct efforts for effective policy communication design.